While we advocate as a general rule that ‘you are what you eat’, the fact is that you are what you ‘digest, absorb and metabolise‘.

 Digestion of triglycerides

 Digestion of fats requires the chemical breakdown of large molecules to smaller molecules.
-As TAGs are too big to travel across cell membranes into the cells of the intestine, after consumption, bile and the enzyme lipase breakdown dietary fat in the small intestine.
-The lipase enzyme breaks the TAG molecule into two free fatty acids and a monoglyceride (one fatty acid combined to the glycerol), which are then able to cross the membrane and enter the cells of the small intestine where they are reassembled again as TAGs.
+As TG molecules are too big to travel across cell membranes into the cells of the intestine, after consumption, bile and the enzyme lipase breakdown dietary fat in the small intestine.
+The lipase enzyme breaks the TG molecule into two free fatty acids and a monoglyceride (one fatty acid combined to the glycerol), which are then able to cross the membrane and enter the cells of the small intestine where they are reassembled again as TGs.

-Fatty acids in ethyl-ester form differ from TAGs.
+Fatty acids in ethyl-ester form are used to deliver high concentrations of omega-3 in a smaller volume of oil, to achieve therapeutic doses in fewer capsules.
 Ethyl esters are derived by reacting free fatty acids (such as omega-3 EPA) with ethanol.
 The fatty acids are removed from their natural glycerol backbone and then linked (esterified) with a molecule of ethanol.
-The primary benefit of this method is that esterification concentrates EPA, meaning that one can consume lower doses of oil in order to meet the required dose of EPA, i.e. small fish oil capsules can provide a high dose.

 Digestion of ethyl-esters